jasonjac2/OneMoreWiki/Formula-Commands.md

 1. Select the cell or cells into which you want to add a formula; they must be linear and contiguous, meaning in the same row or in the same column.
-1. Select the Add Formula command.
+1. Select the Add Formula command (F5).
 The Formula dialog is displayed showing the names of the selected cells: A1, A2, A3, etc.
 1. Enter the formula.
 As you type, OneMore validates the syntax in real-time, showing whether the formula is valid or invalid.
 Only when it is valid will the OK button be enabled.